Theatrical technician: Audio

-A-2, or audio assistant, responsible for the maintenance and monitoring of audio equipment used by the sound operator (specifically any lavalier microphones used in the performance).
-Depending on performance size, this technician may perform other duties, including the operation of audio media devices.
-In smaller performances, this position is often taken by a stagehand rather than a technician trained in audio.

-Pyrotechnics/special effects

-A rarely seen department in theatre due to the heavy restrictions on the use of true pyrotechnics and is sometimes combined with other tech departments (usually the Electrics department) is referred to as special effects.
+Special Effects

 Theatrical technicians are responsible for the production and operation of explosives, special effects and illusions on sufficiently large theatrical productions.
 Today many of the special effects used on stage have been modernized and are extremely advanced the most commonly used effects are nature, fire, fog and haze.
 In order to make special effects seem more realistic on stage technicians use innovative techniques and special equipment to bring the production to life across the stage.
 For nature effects like wind, fans are commonly used to bring movement on stage by adjusting the speed and direction of the fan.
 For effects like fire, equipment is brought in to create flames and smoke and is usually operated by a licensed special effects operator.
 Whereas fog and haze machines are easy and accessible for technicians to use and only require fluid to be placed inside the machine to vaporize into fog and haze.
 These machines also have functions where the flow and speed of the fog and haze can be adjusted to control how its distributed throughout a production.